 We have kids who can’t balance a bicycle.
 What can you suggest?

 Please be aware that kids on balance wheel bikes cannot join guided tours (they will slow down the group and will make it impossible to cover the whole tour itinerary, so other tour participants might not be happy…).
-If you want to take part in a guided tour with kids, please choose the Interlaken 2 hours or 3 hours tour and take your kid in a child seat, child trailer or in the family cargo e-bike.
-If you book one of the mentioned tours, you can choose which type of vehicle you want for your kid/s.
+If you want to take part in a guided tour with kids, please book our 3 hours tour and take your kid in a child seat, child trailer or in the family cargo e-bike.

 We have teens/adults who can’t ride a bicycle.
 What can you suggest?